 A 'standard' view of consolidation would be that memories are created in a labile state (sometimes thought of as STM), and with time, they are consolidated into a stable state (LTM).
-For example, electroconvulsive shock (ECS, a.k.a. electroconvulsive therapy, ECT), which disrupts all ongoing electrical activity in the brain, induces amnesia if given shortly after training, but not if given a long time after training (Duncan, 1949).
+For example, electroconvulsive shock (ECS, also known as electroconvulsive therapy, ECT), which disrupts all ongoing electrical activity in the brain, induces amnesia if given shortly after training, but not if given a long time after training (Duncan, 1949).
 While the formation of new memories does not require protein synthesis, the consolidation of memories does; thus, administering the protein synthesis inhibitor anisomycin during contextual fear conditioning does not impair the memory of mice if they are tested one hour later, but that memory fades by 24 h as compared to a control group (see e.g. Abel et al., 1997; Kandel, 2001).
 Incidentally, the same is true (at a cellular level) of hippocampal LTP: 'early' LTP is not dependent upon protein synthesis, but it fades; normally, it is made long-lasting by a second phase, 'late' LTP, which requires protein synthesis (see Beggs et al., 1999).

-Reconsolidation, a long-forgotten and interesting phenomenon of memory has recently been thrown into the limelight.
+Reconsolidation, a long-forgotten and interesting phenomenon of memory, has recently been thrown into the limelight.
 As before, this hypothesis suggests that memories are created in a labile state and are consolidated into a stable state.
 However, in this theory, recalling a memory returns it to the labile state.
-Therefore, although protein synthesis inhibitors don't disrupt stable memories, they should be able to disrupt old memories that have been reactivated.
+Therefore, although protein synthesis inhibitors (or other amnestic treatments) don't disrupt stable memories, they should be able to disrupt old memories that have been reactivated.
 Indeed, this has been observed (Misanin et al., 1968).
-Recently, Nader et al. (2000) found that infusions of anisomycin into the basolateral amygdala (a critical site of plasticity for CS-US associations involved in conditioned freezing in the rat) disrupted memory for a CS-US association that had been 'retrieved' by presenting the CS (see figure).
+Recently, Nader et al. (2000) found that infusions of anisomycin into the basolateral amygdala (a critical